 The survey notes that the fourth top concern, extortion, including ransomware, had almost double the percentage as in 2016 (18%).
-This indicates that as digital threats evolve to become smarter, ICS professionals are becoming much more concerned about them.
+This indicates that as digital threats evolve to become smarter, ICS professionals are much more concerned about them.
 And they should be.

-In fact, even the U.S Department of Homeland Security has made comment on the need for ICS asset owners to take threats seriously.
+Even the U.S Department of Homeland Security has made comment on the need for ICS asset owners to take threats seriously.
 The recent ICS-CERT states:

 “[H]acktivist groups are evolving and have demonstrated improved malicious skills.
 They are acquiring and using specialized search engines to identify Internet-facing control systems, taking advantage of the growing arsenal of exploitation tools developed specifically for control systems.”

 ICS threats cause significant damage to all types of industrial plants, some in terms of lost time or production and others, more dangerously, with actual physical damage.
 Most threats, but not all, are financially motivated, demanding excessive payment for the removal or cessation of the malware.